From Salem, MA, to Culver City, CA

 Find More Fun, With or Without the Celebs

-For public scavenger hunts in seven cities around the country, visit the Public Hunt schedule.
-To ask us about arranging a private scavenger hunt hunt for your group, contact us online or at 877-946-4868, extension 11.
+Learn about our public scavenger hunts in six cities across the country.
+To ask us about arranging a private scavenger hunt hunt for your group, contact us online or call us at 877-946-4868, extension 11.